What is a contract: basics, contents and legal aspects

 Importance of contract monitoring

-To avoid such situations, it is important to understand the terms of the contract in detail and to keep an eye on the deadlines for termination.
+To avoid such situations, it is important to understand the terms of the contract in detail and to keep an eye on the contract termination deadlines.
 A precise understanding of contract termination and obligations helps to protect the company from unwanted extensions and the associated costs.

 5. contract management with ContractHero